rwydaegh/goliat/docs/user_guide.md

 -   **Near-Field Example**: If you're running a near-field study, the `NearFieldStudy` class will systematically loop through all defined phantoms, frequencies, and antenna placements.
 For instance, it might process "thelonious" phantom at 700 MHz with an antenna placed "by_cheek" (e.g., 8mm from the cheek).
 -   **Far-Field Example**: For far-field studies, the `FarFieldStudy` class iterates through phantoms, frequencies, incident directions (e.g., x_pos, y_neg), and polarizations (e.g., theta, phi).
--   **Project Management**: For each unique simulation scenario, GOLIAT creates a dedicated Sim4Life project file (`.smash`) within a structured `results/` directory (e.g., `results/near_field/thelonious/700MHz/by_cheek/`).
-Note that for the far-field studies, there is only one `.smash` file which contains all the simulations with different directions and polarizations.
+-   **Project Management**: For each unique simulation scenario, GOLIAT creates a dedicated Sim4Life project file (`.smash`) within a structured `results/` directory.
+For a near-field study, this would be `results/near_field/thelonious/700MHz/by_cheek/`.
+For a far-field study, each simulation gets its own directory, like `results/far_field/thelonious/700MHz/environmental_x_pos_theta/`.
 -   **Progress Tracking**: The GUI provides real-time progress updates and a guess for the Time Remaining, which becomes more accurate over time as GOLIAT learns from previous runs (these are stored in `configs/profiling_config.json`).

 ### 3. Setup scene in Sim4Life